 "Unconditional", means that FS is given without anything in return, i.e. without any specific result other than helping the final recipients, e.g. support to human right defenders, scholarships to facilitate mobility, allowances to refugees, unemployed, etc. FS may even be the primary aim of the Action and represent the core activity per se.
 It is not an issue provided the objective of the Action clearly requires this type of financial support to third parties.
 Cash transfers are allowed provided the Beneficiaries can prove payment (for example a paper from the recipient acknowledging receipt of the cash amount), since the costs must be verifiable to be eligible.

 NB: "unconditional", does not mean that the conditions for giving financial support are not established in the Contract.
 This would not be acceptable.

-"Conditional" transfers are also possible (e.g. seed money to a micro-enterprise subject to establishment of favourable working conditions 10.7.
+"Conditional" transfers are also possible (e.g. seed money to a micro-enterprise subject to establishment of favourable working conditions or recruitment of women).

+10.7.
 The Coordinator shall provide in its report to the Contracting Authority a comprehensive and detailed report on the award and implementation of any financial support given.
-Keep in mind that the FS is justified if given to support the achievement of the objectives of the Action.
-The FS has to be necessary for the These reports should provide, amongst other, information on the award procedures, on the identities of the recipient of financial support, the amount granted, the results achieved, , the implementation of the Action, and embedded in its design.Refer to Article 16.9 on supporting documents. problems encountered and solutions found, the activities carried out as well as a timetable of the activities which still need to be carried out.
-The FS must be clearly identifiable in the Budget under heading 6 "Other".
+These reports should provide, amongst other, information on the award procedures, on the identities of the recipient of financial support, the amount granted, the results achieved, , the problems encountered and solutions found, the activities carried out as well as a timetable of the activities which still need to be carried out.